marcbowes/marcbowes.github.io/_posts/2013-12-30-hello-rust.markdown

     Use "rust help <command>" for more information about a command.

+`sketch` seems cool (and I love `irb`), but I couldn't actually get it to do anything useful other than segfault.
+Another day.

-I then opened up a emacs buffer and pasted in the hello world example from the Rust home page:
+I then opened up a Emacs buffer and pasted in the hello world example from the Rust home page:

 {% highlight rust %}